tock/tock/doc/reference/trd-syscalls.md

 support multiple allowed buffers.

-The Tock kernel MUST check that the passed buffer is contained within the application's address space.
+The Tock kernel MUST check that the passed buffer is contained within the calling process's writeable address space.
 Every byte of the passed buffer must be readable and writeable by the process.
 Zero-length buffers may therefore have abitrary addresses.
+If the passed buffer is not complete within the calling process's writeable address space, the kernel MUST return a failure result with an error code of INVAL (invalid value).

 Because a process relinquishes access to a buffer when it makes a Read-Write Allow call with it, the buffer passed on the subsequent